‘The Walking Dead’ Producer Reveals Initial Plan That Saw Maggie Shoot Negan

 SPOILER ALERT: This article discusses AMC’s The Walking Dead.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

-Ever since the coronavirus pandemic shut down production for AMC on their Walking Dead franchise, producer, director, and special effects artist, Greg Nicotero, has been regularly updating fans on the status of the various series.
+Ever since the coronavirus pandemic shut down production for AMC on their Walking Dead franchise, producer, director, and special effects artist, Greg Nicotero, had been regularly updating fans on the status of the various series.
 Now, he has also revealed to viewers a storyline that was suggested but later rejected.

 According to an interview Nicotero did with Collider, an early suggestion saw Maggie Rhee (Lauren Cohan) kill Negan (Jeffrey Dean Morgan) in the Season 8 finale of The Walking Dead.
 At this point in the hit zombie apocalypse series, Rick Grimes (Andrew Lincoln) had captured Negan and slit his throat.
 However, he had purposely avoided major trauma in an effort to capture the villain and have him incarcerated at Alexandria.